maramalshahrani/road-trips-app/README.md

 - Explorers Travel :
 As a user I can see the famous explorers travel so that I can scan their Snap barcode.
+ - video
+ As a user i want see the video of best places to other pepole so that make me choose the best places.
  - Settings :
  As a user, I want to see my data so that I can edit and save it.
 As a user, I want to change the appearance of the application to allow the use of dark mode and light mode.